Publish a feature service

 - Click a reservoir on the map.

-The pop-up displays the name of the reservoir, the percent full, and the date and time last updated.
+The pop-up displays the name of the reservoir, the percent full, and the date last updated.

 You've created a hosted feature layer view in ArcGIS Online from the reservoirs hosted feature layer.
 The hosted feature layer view allows you to customize the display of the Texas reservoir layer and retain these customizations even when the hosted feature layer is overwritten.
 Next, you'll overwrite the Texas reservoirs hosted feature layer using a simple Python script.
 The updated information will be reflected automatically in the hosted feature layer view.